pelayoarbues/quartz/content/notes/Advanced Course on Product Engineering.md

 ---
 ![Course in Product Engineering by Escribano](notes/attachments/Screenshot%202024-02-27%20at%2009.49.18.png)

-**I just finished the Advanced Course in Product Engineering taught by Javier Escribano ([https://cursos.escuelaescribano.com/advanced-course-product-engineering](https://cursos.escuelaescribano.com/advanced-course-product-engineering)).
-Here's a brief review of the course and my thoughts.**
+I just finished the Advanced Course in Product Engineering taught by [Javier Escribano]([https://cursos.escuelaescribano.com/advanced-course-product-engineering](https://cursos.escuelaescribano.com/advanced-course-product-engineering)).
+Here's a brief review of the course and my thoughts.

+> [!
+Too Long, Didn't read]
+> This course is for you if you believe technical roles can benefit from a product mindset.

 **Overview:**

-- **TL;DR:** This course is for you if you believe technical roles can benefit from a product mindset.
 - **Overall:** Well-designed with extensive lectures, materials, and thought-provoking guest lectures.
 - **Recommended for:** Individual contributors seeking better engagement with product processes and managers aiming to elevate their teams' mindsets.